microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.language.document.md

 # PROCESSOR : Language

-The language processor is one of the most versatile and capable processors within Dynamic Telemetry; however, it also poses certain risks.
+The Language [Processor](./Architecture.Components.Processor.Overview.document.md) is one of the most versatile and capable Processors within Dynamic Telemetry; however, it also poses certain risks.
 The language processor in Dynamic Telemetry enables the insertion of programming language into the telemetry and logging stream of a process.
 These instructions will have the full functionality of the